erikj/presentations/gitgithubncareol/slides/issues.md

 # Issue Description

-composed in plain text and / or markdown / GFM + GitHub Hotlinking
+composed in plain text and / or Markdown / GFM + GitHub Hotlinking

 !SLIDE